raph-amiard/LASY-epita/2_introduction_to_rust.md

 ## Array type

 * Homogeneous array type
-* Index type is i32
+* Index type is usize
 * Bounds checked
 * Very simple (dare I say primitive).
 No variable length arrays at all.
 * 90% of the time one will use vectors